-At Emmaus Christian College, our Wellbeing Programs aims to:
+At Emmaus Christian College, our Wellbeing Team aims to:

-- Develop a rich culture and positive ethos that provides a strong sense of belonging, connectedness
+- Develop a rich culture and positive ethos that provides a strong sense of belonging, security and connectedness.

-- Foster an understanding of personal self-responsibility and resiliency
+- Foster an understanding of personal self-responsibility and resilience.

-- Promoting and supporting social and emotional learning
+- Promote and support social and emotional learning.